ExplicITConsulting/set-outlooksignatures.com/details.en.md

 Both ways allow to apply Word image features such as sizing, a shadow, a glow or a reflection.
 The shape option allows for more graphical freedom, as you can use arrows, stars and many more as container for account pictures.

-The crucial part for both ways is to set the text wrapping to "in line with text".
+The crucial part for both ways is to set the text wrapping to "inline with text".
 If you don't, Outlook and other email clients will not place the image in the correct place as the position of floating shapes in Word cannot reliably be translated to HTML.

 The sample signature template '`Test all default replacement variables`' contains examples for both ways, as well as some images formatted as "floating" images.